AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 There were two teams involved, so there is a political, human dimension.
 The message exchanged literally formed the point of contact between their systems.
 JIRA tickets formed the point of contact between the people.

 I'm sorry to say that in this point the teams, who were seldom in the same room, had different priorities, and did not see eye-to-eye.
+It reached an impasse.
 The downstream team knew that there was a real issue.
 The upstream team claimed that "if there is an issue, it's not ours" and had more urgent things to do than investigate someone elses "one order a week" issues.
-The downstream team wanted correctness, not ongoing late-night call-outs; and we were worried that it happened twice this week and once the week before; there was nothing to stop it happening hundreds of times next week, in which case the CTO would be breathing down our neck.
+The downstream team wanted correctness, not ongoing late-night call-outs; and we were worried that if it happened twice this week and once the week before; there was nothing to stop it happening hundreds of times next week, in which case the CTO would be breathing down our neck.

 Loud conversations were had in meetings, embarrassing bystanders.
 Fingers were pointed.
 There are still memories.